svtk/kotlin-swift-interopedia/docs/functions/Function with vararg parameter.md

 ## Function with vararg parameter

-varargs are not mapped to Swift's variardic parameters, but instead to KotlinArray.
+varargs are not mapped to Swift's variardic parameters, but instead to `KotlinArray`.

 ### Explanations